 Making the decision to end your marriage is not easy, and legally executing the dissolution of your union could be even more complicated.
 There are various administrative roadblocks that can slow down the process of separating from your partner.
 If you wish to pursue the dissolution of your marriage, there is no substitute for working with a Darien divorce lawyer.

 With guidance from an experienced family attorney, you can ensure your needs are factored into the final dissolution decree.
-Our divorce law firm has helped many spouses seek a desirable end to their marriage.
-Call our office today to learn how we can work for you.
+Our divorce law firm has helped many spouses seek a desirable end to their marriage and can help you, as well.

 State courts will only grant a divorce decree if at least one spouse has lived in Connecticut for 12 months.
 Couples may also be permitted to petition for dissolution if they previously lived in the state while married and returned specifically to seek a divorce.